|Legler Systems Company|||||CR System|||||Contact Us|||||Help|||||Home||||

 The Check Reconciliation System (CRS) by Legler Systems is based on the client-server model and supports many special features for handling the bank reconciliation function in small businesses and midsize companies.
 Multiple bank checking accounts are supported to handle issued checks by the company and paid checks by the bank.
 This customizable CRS software can be run as a stand-alone accounting application or integrated with other financial modules, such as the Accounts Payable System (vendor checks) and Payroll System (payroll checks).
 The Legler Check Reconciliation software utilizes a character-based user interface with mouse support on desktop or laptop computers for fast data entry and optimum end-user productivity in a multi-user environment.

-The 2017 CRS software version is now available with recent changes described in the Accounting Software Revision History document.
-The latest updates include four different real-time transaction dashboards under the CR menu, plus the Report History Dashboard showing the prior runs of a report or inquiry procedure.
-This general-purpose Check Reconciliation System can function with or without a mouse for greater end-user flexibility and productivity.
+The new 2018 CRS software version is now available with recent changes described in the Accounting Software Revision History document.
+The latest updates include four different real-time transaction dashboards under the check reconciliation menu, plus the Report History Dashboard showing the prior runs of a report or inquiry procedure.
+This general-purpose Check Reconciliation System is easy to use and can function with or without a mouse for greater end-user flexibility and productivity.

 Data entry procedure CR01 displays the data fields that comprise each Check Record and performs the update functions (add, modify and delete) to the online Master File (DBSMST) based on a Transaction Code.
 Generally, issued checks printed by the AP System (vendor checks) and PR System (payroll checks) are automatically posted to the CR System with the Check-Status code set to "I" (issued).
 The vendor checks can be associated with a different bank checking account than the employee payroll checks.
 Manual business checks are entered directly online using procedure CR01.
 The Check Reconciliation Data Dictionary (printed by procedure DB11) defines each data field in data entry screen CR01.
 Also, the online Help File contains a description of all CR data fields and CR error messages that are displayed in a separate Help Window whenever keyboard function key F1 is pressed.